What is Australia's record at R. Premadasa Stadium in T20Is?

 First-Ever Fixture September 19, 2012

-Australia have played nine T20Is at the R. Premadasa Stadium and have won an impressive seven of them.
-Their only two defeats at the venue came during the T20 World Cup 2012, once against West Indies, where they lost by 74 runs, and another against Pakistan.
+Australia have played ten T20Is at the R. Premadasa Stadium, winning an impressive eight of them.
+Their only two defeats at the venue came during the 2012 T20 World Cup, a 74-run loss to the West Indies and another against Pakistan.

-The Australian side gained significant experience at this ground during the 2012 World Cup, where they defeated Ireland, West Indies, India, and South Africa in the group stage, showcasing remarkable consistency.
-They will be hopeful of replicating a similar level of performance in the current edition.
+The Australian side gained valuable experience at this ground during the 2012 tournament, where they defeated Ireland, West Indies, India, and South Africa in the group stage, demonstrating remarkable consistency.
+They will be aiming to replicate a similar level of performance in the current edition.

-However, this World Cup campaign will see Australia without the experience of Mitchell Starc, who has retired from the shortest format, while Pat Cummins and Josh Hazlewood have been ruled out due to injury.
-Despite the relatively inexperienced bowling attack, Australia will look to start the tournament on a positive note and build momentum early.
+However, this World Cup campaign will see Australia without the experience of Mitchell Starc, who has retired from T20Is, while Pat Cummins and Josh Hazlewood have been ruled out due to injury.
+Despite fielding a relatively inexperienced bowling attack, Australia will look to assert their dominance in the tournament.

 Get every cricket updates!
 Follow Us: